 There are many ways to interview candidates, but at Pagefreezer we use a Structured Interview Process to provide a fair, consistent, and efficient experience for candidates and interviewers alike.

 Have you ever been in an interview where you felt the questions were random or didn’t make sense?
 Or maybe the interviewers didn’t seem to agree on what they were looking for in a candidate?
 Or perhaps it seemed as if a hiring manager had some biases that they were struggling to overcome in the moment?
-A Structured Interview Process seeks to fix some of those systemic problems by having written guides on how to host technical and cultural interviews.
+A Structured Interview Process seeks to fix some of those systemic problems by having written guides on how to host technical and values interviews.

 After we post an open role at Pagefreezer—but before we interview the first candidate—our Talent Acquisition team collaborates with a panel of at least three stakeholders for the role, usually members of the leadership team, as well as members of the relevant department.
 Together, we: